nrwl/nx/docs/shared/plugins/intro.md

 ## Create a Local Plugin

 Local plugins allow you to automate and centralize repository specific tasks.
-You can automate code creation and modification tasks with [code generators].
+You can automate code creation and modification tasks with [code generators](/plugins/recipes/local-generators).
 Instead of writing a 7 step guide in a readme file, you can create a generator to prompt the developer for inputs and modify the code directly.
-Make scripts and their flags easily discoverable with [executors].
-And [Nx Console] offers a ready-made UI for your repo specific tasks.
+Make scripts and their flags easily discoverable with [executors](/plugins/recipes/local-executors).
+And [Nx Console](/core-features/integrate-with-editors) offers a ready-made UI for your repo specific tasks.

 {% cards cols="3" %}